projectcalico/calico/master/networking/mtu.md

 ## MTU configuration

-It is the job of the network plugin to create new interfaces.
+It is the job of the network plugin to create new workload interfaces.
 The CNI plugin, which is used by Kubernetes, supports configuring the MTU of the workload interface through the CNI configuration file.

 The user will also want to configure {{site.prodname}}'s IP-in-IP/VXLAN interface MTU when